 This policy cannot provide a complete checklist of what is, or is not, appropriate behaviour for staff.
-It does highlight however, behaviour which is illegal, inappropriate or inadvisable.
-There will be rare occasions and circumstances in which staff have to make decisions or take action in the best interest of a child which could contravene this policy or where no guidance exists.
-Individuals are expected to make judgements about their behaviour in order to secure the best interests and welfare of the children in their charge and, in so doing, will be seen to be acting reasonably.
+It does highlight however, behaviour which is illegal, inappropriate, or inadvisable.
+There will be rare occasions and circumstances in which staff make decisions or act in the best interest of a child which could contravene this policy or where no guidance exists.
+Individuals are expected to make judgements about their behaviour to secure the best interests and welfare of the children in their charge and, in so doing, will be seen to be acting reasonably.
 These judgements should always be recorded and shared with a manager.